Learning a Consensus Sub-Network with Polarization Regularization and One Pass Training: Introduction

 From a green AI perspective neither the dynamic or static pruning approaches are ideal.
 Dynamic pruning is not optimal for parallel computing due to the necessary indexing operations at inference time.
 Furthermore, dynamic pruning introduces overhead from the necessary connection importance computations.
 Static pruning can reduce computational resources at inference time, but the iterative pruning-and-fine-tuning process consumes more computational resources during the training phase.
 One-shot pruning after training is no better than the iterative procedure as its effectiveness heavily depends on the assumed priors, which lack verification in their validity prior to training \cite{SNIP_torr_2018}.

 Our proposed pruning method forms a compressed network without the cost of significant additional training resources.
 It achieves this by simultaneously optimizing the network structure and parameters in a single pass.
 We posit that this new paradigm brings forward a significant improvement for the efficiency desiderata in pruning methods, particularly in resource-constrained environments.
 Particularly, the simultaneous optimization is realized with a \emph{light-weight trainable binary gating module} along with a \emph{polarising regularizer}.
 The polarising regularizer produces a stable sub-network that performs well for all data points towards the end of training.
 Inference time is reduced as the smaller static sub-network is ready-to-use.
-We verify the pruning scheme on two types of pruning (layer and channel) on different ResNets \cite{resnet_he_2015}, applied to two differently-sized datasets (CIFAR-10 and CIFAR-100 \cite{cifardataset_Krizhevsky_2009}).
+We verify the pruning scheme on two types of pruning (layer and channel) on different ResNets \cite{resnet_he_2015}, applied to three datasets with different size and number of classes (CIFAR-10, CIFAR-100, and Tiny Imagenet\cite{cifardataset_Krizhevsky_2009, tinyimagenetdataset}).
 Comparisons with competitive existing baselines are presented.